 The best part of this wild rice salad is that it’s so versatile.
 You can substitute the delicata squash for butternut squash, red kuri, or pumpkin and it would be equally delicious.

 If you haven’t tried delicata squash I encourage you do so.
 It’s got a sweet flavor and velvety texture that I think is even better than butternut squash.
 And the clincher?
 You don’t have to peel it!
 Simply halve it, remove the seeds, and slice it into half moons and roast away.

 The delicata skin is beautiful and adds a nice chewy texture that I love.
 Kabocha squash and red kuri squash are other autumn squash that you don’t have to peel so look them up!
-Read this post for more on squash varieties and how to cut them properly.

 If figs aren’t in season you can substitute them with dried figs or add dried cranberries if you’re not into figs at all.
 You can also use pears or apples or whatever fruit you have on hand!

 This dish will be the hit of your fall table and guess what?
 The leftovers make an amazing lunch.

 With salads like this, I’m definitely not going to miss summer produce. 🙂

 - 1 cup wild rice blend, prepared according to package instructions